 According to Herodotus, who wrote the oldest account on Cyrus’s life, King Astyages of Media had a daughter called Mandane who married his vassal the king of Persia.
 One day Astyages had a disturbing dream: Mandane urinating over the world.
 The court magi interpreted it as prophecy.
 Her child would overthrow Astyages and destroy his empire.
 When Mandane gave birth to a son, the king dispatched his commander Harpagus to kill him.
 Unwilling to murder a baby, however, Harpagus gave the infant to a shepherd couple and presented their stillborn baby to the king instead.
 Years later Cyrus, now king of Persia, rebelled against Astyages.
 Harpagus defected to him and Cyrus overthrew his grandfather and seized his empire.

 Cyrus then invaded Babylon.
 After defeating its unpopular king, he entered the city peacefully and portrayed himself not as a conqueror but a saviour restoring legitimate rule.
-Cyrus allowed the captive people of Babylon to return to their respective homelands, declaring so in the famous Cyrus Cylinder (below), which some Iranians claim is the first declaration of human rights.
+Cyrus allowed the captive people of Babylon to return to their respective homelands, declaring so in the famous Cyrus Cylinder (below), which Iranians claim to be the first declaration of human rights.

 Hearing of this upstart king, Croesus of Lydia consulted the Oracle of Delphi, at least according to Herodotus.
 The oracle told him that if he goes to war with Persia, a great empire will fall.
 Croesus sent his armies against Cyrus, only to find the empire that fell was his own.

 Cyrus ruled his empire indirectly.
-Notably, the Persians were far more merciful and less imposing than the Babylonians and Assyrians who went before them.
-Cyrus often spared his enemies.
-Astyages, he retired to a summer house and Croesus became a leading advisor.
-In war, Cyrus was a canny commander who relied on archers and cavalry.
+The Persians were far more merciful and less imposing than the Babylonians and Assyrians who went before them.
+Cyrus often spared his enemies; he retired Astyages to a summer house and made Croesus a leading advisor.

 So revered was Cyrus, that for centuries later, Persia’s male beauty standards were based on one’s resemblance to him.